2019–20 Derby County F.C. season: Matches

 On Thursday, 20 June 2019, the EFL Championship fixtures were revealed.
 Fixture dates and kick-off times are subject to change due to televised games.

 On 13 March 2020, all professional football fixtures in the United Kingdom, including those of Derby County, were postponed until at least 3 April 2020 due to the ongoing COVID-19 pandemic.
 On 19 March 2020, this postponement was extended until at least 30 April 2020.

 FA Cup

-The third round draw was made live on BBC Two from Etihad Stadium, Micah Richards and Tony Adams conducted the draw.
+The third-round draw was made live on BBC Two from Etihad Stadium, Micah Richards and Tony Adams conducted the draw.
 Derby County were drawn away to Premier League side Crystal Palace.
-The fourth round draw was made by Alex Scott and David O'Leary on Monday, 6 January.
+The fourth-round draw was made by Alex Scott and David O'Leary on Monday, 6 January.

 EFL Cup

-The first round draw was made on 20 June.
-The second round draw was made on 13 August 2019 following the conclusion of all but one first round matches.
+The first-round draw was made on 20 June.
+The second-round draw was made on 13 August 2019 following the conclusion of all but one of the first-round matches.